muratkeremozcan/appsyncmasterclass-backend/README.md

     handler: functions/get-upload-url.handler
 ```

-Run `npm run sls --package` to test that it works so far.
+Run `yarn sls --package` to test that it works so far.

 ### _(15.2)_ Implement the lambda function `functions/get-upload-url.js`.